What to Know About 1970s Fashion

 Disco took over fashion for everyone in the mid-late ‘70s.
 Disco styles for women included jersey wrap dresses, tube tops, sequined shirts, spandex shorts, and high slit skirts with boots or chunky heels.

 John Travolta’s character in Saturday Night Fever is a perfect example of Disco style for men.
 Three piece suits with wide lapels and flared pants were popular in powder blue, beige, and white.

-Aside from Disco styles, women's fashion in the late '70s became more relaxed.
+Generally, women’s fashion in the late ‘70s became more relaxed.
 Clothes became baggier and more revealing and often resulted in an inverted triangle silhouette.
 To put together wardrobe for this style, look for cowl-neck shirts, sundresses over tight t-shirts, pantsuits, strapless tops, embroidered vests and jeans, skirts, or Daisy Dukes.
-The color pallet took a turn to more earthy tones in browns, tan, grays, and light blues.
+The color palette took a turn to more earthy tones in browns, tan, grays, and light blues.

 For men, the popular Disco alternative was sportswear.
 This look included tracksuits, jumpsuits, cardigans, sweaters, puffer vests, and low top sneakers.
 It was common for t-shirts to be untucked and for collars to be popped.

 Want to learn more about looks from different time periods?
 Check out our decade guides spanning the 1930s-2000s in our wardrobe article category.